openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 .. note:: Learners can belong to only one team.
 If a learner already belongs to a team, the **Join Team** button is not available.

-If no teams exist, if existing teams have reached the maximum number of members, or if none of the existing teams are appealing, learners can create their own teams.
+Learners can create their own teams if they cannot find a team they want to join.
 Under the list of existing teams in a topic, learners select **create a new team in this topic**.
 This link is available only to learners who do not already belong to a team.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_CreateNewTeamLink.png
   :width: 500